weynandk/info_threefold/src/tde/3botdigitaltwin/3botproj.md

 ![](https://www.consciousinternet.org/threefold/info/projects/3bot/3bot.jpg
 )

+3bot's vision is to shape a conscious digital world where all individuals, across regions, have equal chances to learn, partake, and succeed, in the best environment possible.
+A digital world where freedom and liberalism are at the center, and where we live sustainably and think circularly.
+The priority is to ensure the best environment possible for humanity to interact and all living species of this plant.
+The circular economies will be created to use resources consciously and to have true value at the center.
+Future economies will be digital and promote sustainability.

 ### Purpose

 While 3bot may seem like a technological solution, its roots and goals are strongly humanitarian.
 Every person who signs up for 3bot makes a significant impact.
 The P2P infrastructure is up to 10x more efficient and sustainable and ensures data privacy and security is preserved.
 The internet cost is less than half a dollar a month per user, greatly increasing access to under-served communities.
 Additionally, the 3bot ecosystem is creating a number of P2P experiences (new approach to applications) and solutions such as videoconferencing, file storage and social networking that will impact both the effectiveness and security of online interactions.

-3bot's vision is to shape a conscious digital world where all individuals, across regions, have equal chances to learn, partake, and succeed, in the best environment possible.
-A digital world where freedom and liberalism are at the center, and where we live sustainably and think circularly.
-The priority is to ensure the best environment possible for humanity to interact and all living species of this plant.
-The circular economies will be created to use resources consciously and to have true value at the center.
-Future economies will be digital and promote sustainability.

-### Status
+### Status today

 A first website has been created at [https://3bot.org/](https://3bot.org/) to showcase the idea, an updated version is being created as we speak, the new website will launch 20 May.